EnigmaCurry/d.rymcg.tech/INSTALL.md

 ## Setup a new Raspberry Pi workstation

 > [!NOTE]
-> If you read between the lines, you can set this up on any
+> While thse instructions suggest to use a Raspberry Pi, you can set
-> Linux computer.
-For proper hygiene/separation on a per-project
+> this up on any Linux computer.
+For proper hygiene/separation, it is
-> basis, it is recommended to use a clean OS install (possibly on a
+> recommended to use a clean OS install (possibly on a virtual
-> virtual machine), or simply creating a dedicated/secure user account
+> machine), or simply creating a dedicated/secure user account on your
-> on your existing machine.
-A Raspberry Pi, separate from your main
+> existing machine, on a per-project basis.
+A Raspberry Pi, separate
-> computer, is excellent for this role.
+> from your main computer, is excellent for this role.

 Follow the guide in [RASPBERRY_PI.md](RASPBERRY_PI.md) for installing Raspbian Lite and Docker onto your Raspberry Pi.
-For the purposes of this guide, the raspberry pi does not need to run the Docker daemon.
+For the purposes of this guide, the workstation does not need to run the Docker daemon.
-After installation, you can disable the Docker service on the pi:
+After installation, you can disable the Docker service on the
+workstation:

 ```
 ## Run this on the pi to disable Docker daemon: